AurelianTactics/OpenTactics/docs/docs.md

 input listeners, menus for pop ups, and objects that persist across states

 [1.6b] InputController.cs

-handles fireEvent (mouse click) and moveEvent (WASD) listeners for this are used in CombatState, which is inherited from most states
+Scripts/Controller/InputController.cs
+Not documented other than summary.
+I'd have to test out and describe all params and functions
+/// Called in Scripts/Controller/CombatStates/CombatState.cs
+/// Handles user inputs in Combat and WalkAround modes
+/// CombatState adds listeners for moveevent (WASD/arrow keys) and fireevent
+/// (mouse clicks)
+/// since CombatState is inherited by most states, those states have those
+/// listeners built in

 [1.6c] CombatUITarget.cs
+Scripts/Combat/CombatUITarget.cs
+/// Attached to scene in scene in CombatState.cs script
+/// Thus all states in combat/walkaround scene can access this script
+/// Activates and deactivates 3 UI panels and sets details on what the panels show
-set in scene in CombatState.cs script controls UI elements for actor and target on what is highlighted on click/mouseover (ie lower right panel whose turn it is or lower middle panel for which unit is being targeted by a spell etc used in Combat and WalkAround scenes
+/// controls UI elements for actor and target on what is highlighted on
+/// click/mouseover (ie lower right panel whose turn it is or lower middle
+/// panel for which unit is being targeted by a spell etc
+/// used in Combat and WalkAround scenes
-Called from many scripts
+/// Called from many scripts

 [1.6d] CombatTurn.cs
-Contains information on a PlayerUnit's turn as it is inputted by user/AI Ie action, move, move tile, unit, etc
-Used in Combat and WA modes, reset each time a new unit does its new turn stuff [1.6e] Tile.cs
-Can change tile materials and textures with functions here Called through board.cs
+Scripts/Model/CombatTurn.cs
+/// When a PlayerUnit has a turn, a full turn consists of many components
+/// across many States.
+This object stores the details used to execute a turn.

+[1.6e] Tile.cs
+Scripts/View Model Component/Tile.cs
+/// In Combat and WA scene, the game board is represented by a board object which
+/// holds a list of Tile object.
+The Tile objects have some GameObject properties
+/// for visual displays and game related properties like units that are on the tile.
+/// Tiles are created, called and manipulated from Board.cs

 [1.6f] PlayerManager.cs
+Assets/Scripts/Combat/PlayerManager.cs
+/// A singleton that holds PlayerUnits, PlayerUnitObjects, and a
+/// variety of functions that relate to manipulating those objects.
+/// Accessible throughout Combat and WalkAround scenes, this monstrosity of a class
+/// has essential functions from the initiation of the scene and throughout the game loop

 [1.6f1] PlayerManager.cs WA map generation
-maps linked through sWalkAroundMapDictionary each map generated based on seed and x,y coordinates based on distance from origin (original map at 0,0) Actual creating/loading of maps based on the random seed, coordinates, and LevelData.cs instructions [1.6g] CombatComputerPlayer.cs (and dumb AI in general) Drivers check to see if human or ai controlled.
-Drivers are set at beginning of combat based on options PlayerUnitObject.cs holds the driver and some info that this file uses to speed up turn selection When unit has a turn and enters CombatCommandSelectionState.cs, if AI then begins process of coming up with CombatTurn.planOfAttack the dumbAI heuristics in this file help fill in the planOfAttack (where to move, which unit to attack etc) [1.6h] CombatCommandSelectionState.cs
+maps linked through sWalkAroundMapDictionary each map generated based on seed and x,y coordinates based on distance from origin (original map at 0,0) Actual creating/loading of maps based on the random seed, coordinates, and LevelData.cs instructions

+[1.6g] CombatComputerPlayer.cs (and dumb AI in general) Assets/Scripts/View Model Component/AI/CombatComputerPlayer.cs
+Drivers check to see if human or ai controlled.
+Drivers are set at beginning of combat based on options PlayerUnitObject.cs holds the driver and some info that this file uses to speed up turn selection When unit has a turn and enters CombatCommandSelectionState.cs, if AI then begins process of coming up with CombatTurn.planOfAttack the dumbAI heuristics in this file help fill in the planOfAttack (where to move, which unit to attack etc)

-Entered from GameLoopState.cs
+[1.6h] CombatCommandSelectionState.cs
+Assets/Scripts/Controller/Combat/CombatCommandSelectionState.cs
+/// PlayerUnit begins deciding on CombatTurn here
+/// entered from GameLoopState or ActiveTurnState
+/// can also be entered midway through turn by cancelling menu actions or selecting menu actions
-Unit begins planning turn here.
-Different tracks for human and AI controlled based on drivers
+/// Different tracks for human and AI controlled based on drivers

 [1.16] WalkAround
 Experimental game mode that is not tested.
 At a high level this game mode lets you move around from combat map to combat map with